Executive Team

 Chief of Police

-Chief Manger was sworn in as Chief of Police on July 23, 2021.
-He has served 42 years in the policing profession, including more than two decades as Chief of Police for two of the largest police agencies in the National Capital Region.
-Most recently, he was Chief of Police in Montgomery County, Maryland, from 2004 to 2019.
-He also served as Police Chief in Fairfax County, Virginia, from 1998 to 2004.
+Chief J. Thomas Manger was appointed as the Chief of the United States Capitol Police in July 2021.
+Chief Manger has served 45 years in the policing profession, including more than two decades as chief of police for three of the largest police agencies in the National Capital Region.
+He was chief of police in Montgomery County, Maryland from 2004 to 2019 and previously served as the police chief in Fairfax County, Virginia from 1998 to 2004.
 His leadership in regional law enforcement initiatives is extensive.

-After graduating from the University of Maryland, Manger began his law enforcement career in January 1977, when he was sworn in as a Fairfax County police officer.
-He rose through the ranks to become Chief of Police.
+After graduating from the University of Maryland, Chief Manger began his law enforcement career in January 1977, when he was sworn in as a Fairfax County police officer.
+He rose through the ranks to become chief of police.
 He received numerous awards in Fairfax County, including the Silver Medal of Valor in 1993.

-During his career as police chief in Montgomery County, Manger received several national awards, including the 2007 Law Enforcement Award from the Brady Campaign to Prevent Gun Violence, the 2016 Gorowitz Institute Service Award from the Anti-Defamation League, and the 2018 FBI National Executive Institute Associates Penrith Award.
-Manger was also inducted into the Montgomery County Human Rights Hall of Fame in 2012.
+During his time as a police chief, Chief Manger received several national awards, including the 2007 Law Enforcement Award from the Brady Campaign to Prevent Gun Violence, the 2016 Gorowitz Institute Service Award from the Anti-Defamation League, the 2018 FBI National Executive Institute Associates Penrith Award, the 2019 Major Cities Chiefs Leadership Award, and the 2022 William H. Webster Profiles in Leadership Award for Federal Law Enforcement.
+Chief Manger was also inducted into the Montgomery County Human Rights Hall of Fame in 2012.

 Sean P. Gallagher